ks18062006/ML-Scratch/README.md

 # ML-Scratch

-ML algorithms implemented from scratch
+Goal: Implement core machine learning algorithms from scratch to understand the underlying math and optimization